 - Start via a document with bar code

-- Paperless picking
+- Paperless picking (FIFO or external trigger)

-With paperless systems, the orders usually start automatically, either from a data buffer or by an automatic discharge of the containers via a conveyor system.
-In both cases, the LUCA-Server the individual processes and ensures the appropriate quality.
-For some solutions, the start of the next job will only be possible once the previous job has been completed.
-If an error occurs here, the Pick by Light System displays an error message.
+With paperless systems, the orders usually start automatically, either from a data buffer or by automatic ejection of the containers via a conveyor system.
+In both cases the LUCA-Server the individual processes and ensures the appropriate quality.
+With some solutions, the start of the next order will only be possible after the previous order has been completely completed.
+If an error occurs here, the system generates an error message.

 Simultaneous, sequential or pagewise?

 If you have already started picking, the displays must actually be lit now.
 But how are they best lit?
 All together, one after the other, first one and then the other side of a shelf aisle?
 With different methods we achieve different goals.
 As a planner, you need to understand the exact procedure well and choose the correct method, taking cognitive ergonomics into account.
 This point is very important when designing the systems.
 Take your time to find an optimal solution.

 Although a Pick by Light display is very simple in principle, the sequence can be structured very differently.
 The control is done by a software module on the LUCA-Server.
 If necessary, we also use different techniques simultaneously.
 With the simple systems, all displays in a picking zone light up simultaneously.
 This is also the standard.
 In other cases we form a picking route and control the picking sequentially.

 When all articles have been picked, the employee confirms the picking with the button.
 The confirmation of the pick triggers a feedback to the higher-level warehouse management system.

 We would be pleased to make you an offer for a Pick by Light system.
 In a further article we have described different versions of Pick by Light and defined the required information.
 We would also be pleased to support you in your planning.
 Please contact us here.